tek/chromatin.py/README.md

 The command `CrmUpdate [plugin_names]` runs `pip install --upgrade` for the specified or all plugins.

+## Deactivate

+Plugins hosts can be shut down with the command `CrmDeactivate [plugins]`, removing all request handlers.
+The command `CrmReboot [plugins]` combines deactivating and reactivating plugins, allowing plugins to be updated at runtime.

+By default, plugins are rebooted after an update unless the variable `g:chromatin_autoreboot` is set to `0`.

 ## Configure

 After a plugin has been loaded, files matching `{runtimepath}/chromatin/<plugin_name>/*.vim` are sourced to allow for